dsmanhaes/todo-backend/README.md

 # Todo Backend

-A very simple backend for todo management without database, fail treatments and tests made in node/express with typescript.
+A very simple backend for todo management without database and tests made in node/express with typescript.

 ## Todo object